oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/hostpipes/README.md

 class SecondPipeT;

 // two host pipes
-using FirstPipeInstance = cl::sycl::ext::intel::prototype::pipe<
+using FirstPipeInstance = cl::sycl::ext::intel::experimental::pipe<
     // Usual pipe parameters
     FirstPipeT, // An identifier for the pipe int,        // The type of data in the pipe
-    8,          // The capacity of the pipe
+    8           // The capacity of the pipe
-    // Additional host pipe parameters
-    kReadyLatency,                   // Latency for ready signal deassert kBitsPerSymbol,                  // Symbol size on data bus true,                            // Exposes a valid on the pipe interface false,                           // First symbol in high order bits protocol_name::AVALON_STREAMING  // Protocol
     >;
-using SecondPipeInstance = cl::sycl::ext::intel::prototype::pipe<
+using SecondPipeInstance = cl::sycl::ext::intel::experimental::pipe<
     // Usual pipe parameters
     SecondPipeT, // An identifier for the pipe int,         // The type of data in the pipe
-    4,           // The capacity of the pipe
+    4            // The capacity of the pipe
-    // Additional host pipe parameters
-    kReadyLatency,                   // Latency for ready signal deassert kBitsPerSymbol,                  // Symbol size on data bus true,                            // Exposes a valid on the pipe interface false,                           // First symbol in high order bits protocol_name::AVALON_STREAMING  // Protocol
     >;
 ```

 In this example, `FirstPipeT` and `SecondPipeT` are unique user-defined types that identify two host pipes.
 The first host pipe (which has been aliased to `FirstPipeInstance`), carries `int` type data elements and has a capacity of `8`.
 The second host pipe (`SecondPipeInstance`) carries `float` type data elements, and has a capacity of `4`.
 The other host pipe parameters beyond these three have been set to default values.
 For a description of all host pipe parameters, refer to the [oneAPI Programming Guide](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/).
 Using aliases allows these pipes to be referred to by a shorter and more descriptive handle, rather than having to repeatedly type out the full namespace and template parameters.

-#### Additional template parameters

-Host pipes use additional template parameters beyond the three described above.
-The use of these parameters is beyond the scope of this tutorial; their definitions and usage can be found in the [oneAPI SYCL FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide).
-Suitable values for these parameters consistent with non-specialized host pipe usage have been used in the accompanying tutorial code.
+#### Host pipe properties

-Host pipes use additional template parameters beyond the three described earlier.
-The use of these parameters is beyond the scope of this tutorial.
-You can find their definitions and usage in the [oneAPI Programming Guide](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/) Parameter values consistent with non-specialized host pipe usage have been used in the tutorial code.
+Host pipes use an additional template parameter beyond the three described earlier.
+This template parameter uses the oneAPI properties class to allow users to define additional semantic properties for a host pipe.
+The use of these properties is beyond the scope of this tutorial.
+You can find their definitions and usage in the [oneAPI Programming Guide](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/) Omitting the properties parameter (as has been done for the host pipes in this code sample) gives the host pipe the default values for these properties as described in the guide.

 ### Host Pipe API